Dino Sani: Career

 The son of Italian immigrants, Gaetano Sani and Maria Gabrielli, Sani started his career at local club Palmeiras, XV de Jaú, Comercial-SP and São Paulo FC, and played in the Argentine First Division for Boca Juniors in 1961, where he played 13 games, scoring 4 goals.
 He then played in Italy for Serie A club A.C.
 Milan, with whom he won one scudetto in the 1961–62 season, followed by the 1962–63 European Cup.

 As a member of the Brazil national team, Dino Sani participated at the South American Championship tournaments of 1957 in Peru and 1959 in Argentina, reaching the final on both occasions; he was also part of the squad that won the 1958 World Cup in Sweden.
 He made 15 appearances in total for Brazil between 1957 and 1966, scoring 1 goal.
+As of 2026, he is the oldest-living World Cup winner.

-After he left Milan in 1964, he returned to South America, and played for Corinthians before becoming a coach.
+After he left Milan in 1964, Sani returned to South America, and played for Corinthians before becoming a coach.
 He managed Internacional, Goiás, Palmeiras, Coritiba, Peñarol, Flamengo, Fluminense, Boca Juniors, Qatar and Grêmio.